eirikhalvard/master-thesis/README.md

 ### `./run`

-Running `./run` will compile and run the haskell code, which will generate the json representation of the result of the three-way merge.
-Then an elm server will be started at `localhost:8000`, which will display the result of the merge algorithm
+Running `./run` will compile and run the haskell backend, which will generate the json representation of all the predefined merge examples and the results of their three-way merge.
+Then an elm server will be started at `localhost:8000`, which will display the result of the merge